blocknative/web3-onboard/packages/core/README.md

-  position?: AccountCenterPosition // default: 'topRight' expanded?: boolean // default: true minimal?: boolean // enabled by default for mobile containerElement?: string // defines the DOM container element for svelte to attach }
+  position?: AccountCenterPosition // default: 'topRight' expanded?: boolean // default: true minimal?: boolean // enabled by default for mobile containerElement?: string // defines the DOM container element for svelte to attach
+  // **NOTE: containerElement must be a DOM element with a styleSheet property attached.
+  // This property can normally be omitted from the config and allowed to default to document.body }

 export type AccountCenterOptions = {